AdithyaGunasekaran/Note_making_app/README.md

+# How to install it in your android device?

+I have attached the apk file.
+Download the apk file in your device and install it.

 # How to Run this Project in Android Studio?
 You should Download ZIP or clone the Repo to your computer.